vistadataproject/documents/README.md

 ### An Evolution in Interfacing
 The first set of interfaces to migrate are those of the clinical domain.
 This are based on the graphical user interface to VISTA called the Computerized Patient Record System __[CPRS](https://www.va.gov/vdl/application.asp?appid=61)__, which is comprised of over one thousand remote procedure calls (__RPCs__).

-Over the years many VISTA data access frameworks have been developed, but all have approached it as an encapsulation exercise.
-On the surface each appears to use "new" languages and technologies, while under the hood each is wrapping a sub-set of the same legacy unmodified, undocumentd, untested, and insecure MUMPS CPRS RPCs.
-These _CPRS RPC code re-packaging frameworks_ include the following:
+Over the years several generations of VISTA data access frameworks have been developed.
+On the surface they appeared modern because they used "new" languages and technologies.
+However, under the hood, all used the same approach: wrapping a subset of the legacy unmodified, undocumentd, untested, and insecure CPRS RPCs.
+None of these  resolved the underlying problems of the legacy RPCs.
+A few of these _CPRS RPC code re-packaging frameworks_ include the following:

 Client | CPRS RPC<br>code wrapper | Links | Notes | Read/Write
 --- | --- | --- | --- | ---